AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/software_engineering/swe02_enable_optional_warnings_and_treat_as_errors.rst

 Reference
 +++++++++++

-Power of 10 rule #10: All code must be compiled, from the first day of development, with all compiler warnings enabled at the most pedantic setting available.
-All code must compile without warnings.
+Power of 10 rule #10: "All code must be compiled, from the first day of development, with all compiler warnings enabled at the most pedantic setting available.
+All code must compile without warnings."

 +++++++++++++
 Description